 As with all cameras you have to know how to get out of 'auto' to get realy striking images - particularly with a camera such as theese.
 A DSLR stuck in auto won't make any difference to your photography - the pictures will be the same as from a compact but possibly better resolution.

-If you're moving up to a DSLR and want to get the best from it our Ultimate Beginners Course could help you.
+If you're moving up to a DSLR and want to get the best from it our Masterclass in Photography could help you.
 It cuts through overly technical jargon - and teachs simple techniques that ensure exciting comopsitions, bright colours and sharp pictures every time.